kshitij10496/lexico/README.md

-# familiarize
+# lexicon

-CLI to help you expand your vocabulary and familiarize you with those elusive words.
+Command Line Tool to help you expand your vocabulary and familiarize you with those elusive words.

-**NOTE**: The project is under heavy development and the code has been tested manually.
-So, I won't be surprised if things break unexpectedly.
-Do report them as issues.
-The most common issue that you might face currently would be *connection timeouts*.
-As an ad-hoc bypass for the problem, re-run the previous command.

 ## Installation